Rob Reiner and wife found dead in their Los Angeles home: What to know

 Reiner is highly regarded for directing multiple classic films, including "The Princess Bride," "Misery," "A Few Good Men," "Stand By Me" and "When Harry Met Sally..."
 He also wrote and directed the mockumentary "This is Spinal Tap," which was followed by a sequel, "Spinal Tap II: The End Continues," which was released in September.

-Over the course of his six-decade career, Reiner was nominated for five Primetime Emmy Awards, eight Golden Globes and one Academy Award.
+Over the course of his six-decade career, Reiner was nominated for seven Primetime Emmy Awards, eight Golden Globes and one Academy Award.

 He is the son of Carl Reiner, the iconic comedian and actor who had a career spanning decades.
 Along with starring in films like "Oh God!," "It's a Mad, Mad, Mad, Mad World," "Ocean's Eleven" and its sequels, he is also the creator of the "Dick Van Dyke Show."
 He died in 2020 at 98 years old.